JoseDouglas26/ms/README.md

 Shears are a tool that can be used to obtain tree saplings.
 Just shear the leaves.
 However, the same leaf can only be sheared once every 30 minutes.
 Shears require two steel bars to craft.

 ## Tiles
+Addition of tile blocks as a variant of rock materials.
+Tiles can be crafted using 4 bricks of the desired material.

+Tiles:
+* Desert Sandstone
+* Desert Stone
+* Obsidian
+* Sandstone
+* Silver Sandstone
+* Stone

 ## Walls
 Adds wall variant for missing blocks to the Minetest game.